rfshelley/Documentation/smartapp-developers-guide/preferences-and-settings.rst

 *defaultValue*
     Object - if specified, a default value for this input.
 *name*
-    String - name of variable that will be created in this SmartApp to reference this input *title*
+    String - name of variable that will be created in this SmartApp to reference this input.
+*title*
     String - title text of this element.
 *description*
-    String - default value of the input element *multiple*
+    String - default value of the input element.
+*multiple*
     Boolean - ``true`` or ``false`` to specify this input allows selection of multiple devices of the input type (if you have more than one).
 Defaults to ``true``.
     For example, in the motion sensor example above, setting this to ``true`` will allow you to select more than one motion sensor, provided you have more than one.